The Tuck Standard - Quality Craftsmanship and Warranty

 Scheduling Logistics: Because we are coordinating with high-demand, third-party specialists, our schedule is sometimes subject to their broader calendar availability.
 This may result in short gaps between phases (e.g., the concrete crew finishes, and we wait a few days for the carpentry crew to mobilize).
 We ask for your patience as we synchronize these elite teams to deliver the best possible result.

-3 The Construction Experience
+3 Construction Expectations

 A. The Street & Staging Area